stoffeastrom/touche/readme.md

 /*
 * If you are using jquery you could just
-* wrap Touche in the special event api like below
+* wrap Touche in the special event api like below.
 */

 /*